Pathophysiology of asthma: Bronchoconstriction

 During an asthma episode, inflamed airways react to environmental triggers such as smoke, dust, or pollen.
 The airways narrow and produce excess mucus, making it difficult to breathe.

 In essence, asthma is the result of an immune response in the bronchial airways.

 The airways of asthma patients are "hypersensitive" to certain triggers, also known as stimuli (see below).
 (It is usually classified as type I hypersensitivity.)
 In response to exposure to these triggers, the bronchi (large airways) contract into spasm (an "asthma attack").
 Inflammation soon follows, leading to a further narrowing of the airways and excessive mucus production, which leads to coughing and other breathing difficulties.
 Bronchospasm may resolve spontaneously in 1–2 hours, or in about 50% of subjects, may become part of a 'late' response, where this initial insult is followed 3–12 hours later with further bronchoconstriction and inflammation.

-The normal caliber of the bronchus is maintained by a balanced functioning of the autonomic nervous system, which both operates reflexively.
+The normal caliber of the bronchus is maintained by a balanced functioning of the autonomic nervous system, which both operate reflexively.
 The parasympathetic reflex loop consists of afferent nerve endings which originate under the inner lining of the bronchus.
 Whenever these afferent nerve endings are stimulated (for example, by dust, cold air or fumes) impulses travel to the brain-stem vagal center, then down the vagal efferent pathway to again reach the bronchial small airways.
 Acetylcholine is released from the efferent nerve endings.
 This acetylcholine results in the excessive formation of inositol 1,4,5-trisphosphate (IP3) in bronchial smooth muscle cells which leads to muscle shortening and this initiates bronchoconstriction.